Assassination of William McKinley: Background

 Leon Czolgosz was born in Detroit, Michigan, in 1873, the son of Polish immigrants.
 The Czolgosz family moved several times as Paul Czolgosz, Leon's father, sought work throughout the Midwest.
 As an adult, Leon Czolgosz worked in a Cleveland factory until he lost his job in a labor dispute in 1893.
 Thereafter, he worked irregularly and attended political and religious meetings, trying to understand the reasons for the economic turmoil of the Panic of 1893.
 In doing so, he became interested in anarchism.
 By 1901, this movement was feared in the United States – New York's highest court had ruled that the act of identifying oneself as an anarchist in front of an audience was a breach of the peace.
-Anarchists had taken a toll in Europe by assassinating or attempting assassinations of a half-dozen officials and members of royal houses, and had been blamed for the 1886 Haymarket bombing in Chicago.
+In Europe, anarchists had assassinated or attempted to assassinate a half-dozen officials and members of royal houses, and had been blamed for the 1886 Haymarket bombing in Chicago.

 Two American presidents had been assassinated in the 19th century: Abraham Lincoln in 1865 and James A. Garfield in 1881.
 Even considering this history, McKinley did not like security personnel to come between him and the people.
-When in his hometown, Canton, Ohio, he often walked to church or the business district without protection, and in Washington went on drives with his wife without any guard in the carriage.
+When in his hometown, Canton, Ohio, he often walked to church or the business district without protection, and in Washington he went on drives with his wife without a guard in the carriage.